Bburago: Larger scales

-There were also several lines in a 1/24 scale.
+There were also several model lines in the 1:24 scale.
 These included the Grand Prix, Bijoux, VIP, and Super lines.
 The Super series included many normal coupes, sedans, and micro cars in rally and police liveries, with 45 different models.
 The Grand Prix line consisted of ten Formula One and Indy Cars.

 The larger models usually had all apertures opening, had detailed engines, spare tires in trunks, working steering, windshield wipers and detailed instrument panels.
-A number of models also feature active suspension and removable wheels.
-Early on there was a use of plastics for door and bonnet openings.
+A number of models also featured active suspension and removable wheels.
+Earlier models used plastic for door and bonnet openings.
 These parts sometimes hindered fit and finish, and, after extended play, would stretch or bend, causing hoods and doors to not close properly.

-Bburago's 1/43 scale "Pocket" series consisted of about thirty-six offerings in about sixty separate liveries.
-These had simple 'Hot Wheels' inspired chrome on hard plastic tires, and no opening features, but were good value for the money.

-Though oriented more to children in price (often selling for only a couple of dollars), 1/43 model detail was excellent and the presentation, like the early Saab 900 or the long lived MCA/Mega Monte Carlo model (one version with Russian MIG sponsorship), were quite attractive.

 Smaller scales

-Bburago offers several models in a 1/64 scale.
+Bburago's 1:43 scale "Pocket" series consisted of about 36 offerings in about 60 separate liveries.
+These had simple 'Hot Wheels' inspired chrome on hard plastic tires, and no opening features.
+Though oriented more towards children in price (often selling for only a couple of dollars), the 1:43 models' detail was excellent and the presentation, like the early Saab 900 or the long lived MCA/Mega Monte Carlo model (one version with Russian MIG sponsorship), were quite attractive.
+Bburago also offered several models in a 1/64 scale.
 Most models do not have opening features.